Book Talk: Rachel Joyce's inspiring story set in a hospice

 The two main characters first appeared in Joyce's bestselling novel "The Pilgrimage of Harold Fry", about a man who walks for weeks across England to see an old friend who is dying of cancer, Queenie Hennessy.
 In the latest novel, their friendship is seen through the eyes of Queenie as she looks back over her life.

-It is a moving tale of loneliness, loss and acceptance, and although the setting seems bleak there is an affectionate warmth and humor in the prose.
+It is a moving tale of loneliness, loss and acceptance, and although the setting seems bleak there is an affectionate warmth and humour in the prose.

 Queenie has held a torch for Harold, an old work colleague, for more than 40 years, unbeknown to him.